-We went to a farm called Two Tails Ranch.
+I went to a farm called Two Tails Ranch.
 Surprisingly it is located in Northern Florida just five and half hours from us here in Miami.
 Elephants in Florida?
 Yes.
-I thought we would have to wait a few months for our trip to Bali coming up to have my dream come true, but I was ecstatic when I found out there is elephants only five hours from us!
-We woke up at five in the morning and went on our five and half hour road trip.
-Personally I love road trips, they are so relaxing with such beautiful scenery, allows you to realize there is an abundance of life to be seen and lived in every corner.
+I thought I would have to wait a few months for my trip to Bali coming up to have my dream come true, but I was ecstatic when I found out there is elephants only five hours from me!
+I woke up at five in the morning and went on a five and half hour road trip.
+Personally I love road trips, they are so relaxing with such beautiful scenery, allows you to realize there is an abundance of life to be seen and lived from every corner.

 It was so mesmerizing to see how smart and loving these creatures really are.
 They really are similar to characters of dogs!
-To have the time to ride, feed, bathe, and spend the day with these beautiful creatures was such a blessing and I am beyond grateful to have shared this amazing opportunity with Nicholas.
-Elephants are truly my favorite and one day I hope to have elephants in my older age.
-We hope you enjoy, thank you for visiting our sweet space on the internet 🙂 Wishing everyone a blessed and wonderful New Year!
+To have the time to ride, feed, bathe, and spend the day with these beautiful creatures was such a blessing and I am beyond grateful to have had this amazing opportunity.
+Elephants are truly my favorite and one day I hope to have elephants.
+I hope you enjoy, thank you for visiting my sweet space on the internet 🙂 Wishing everyone a blessed and wonderful New Year!

 Fun facts about Elephants :